All Sex & relationships articles

 -

-In our fortnightly column ‘Great Sexpectations’ we answer your questions on sex, relationships and intimacy.
+In our fortnightly column ‘Real Talk’ we answer your questions on sex, faith and intimacy.
 Drop us an email on womanalive@premier.org.uk and ask us anything.
-Here, Dr Kathrine McAleese answers a reader who wants to know how to deal with a difficult friend.

 -